Imperial-College-Data-Science-Society/Challenges/README.md

 * `imperial_login`: your Imperial College username (i.e. `abc12`)

 Note that you should be a member of [ICDSS society](https://www.imperialcollegeunion.org/activities/a-to-z/data-science) in order to accept your submission.
-The membership is free for Imeprial College students!
+The membership is free for Imperial College students!

 ### Environment